-Alaska ferry workers strike for sixth day contract talks break off
+Alaska ferry workers strike for 6th day contract talks break off

 On Monday, U.S. Senator Bernie Sanders of Vermont joined two other Democratic presidential candidates in voicing support for the strike.
 Former Vice President Joe Biden and Senator Kamala Harris of California previously used Twitter to back the union.

-Reporting by Yereth Rosen in Anchorage; Editing by Steve Gorman & Simon Cameron-Moore
+Reporting by Yereth Rosen in Anchorage; Editing by Steve Gorman, Robert Birsel